1850 S. Broadway

 This was one of the most elaborate theatres built in Rochester in the early 1900s, and features a unique French village d

 North Broadway is an arterial road that connects the North River Court neighborhood to the center of Rochester.
-The southern part of the road is lined with a number of hotels, cafes, bars and shops - one can observe a lot of touristy activities along its course.
-The road closer to the city center hosts a few street festivals/ events related to music, theater and other performing arts during the summer months.
+The southern part of the road is lined with a number of hotels, cafes, bars and shops, and is a popular haunt for tourists.
+The end of the road that lies closer to the city center hosts a few street festivals and events related to music, theater and other performing arts during the summer months.
 Apart from this, well-known attractions like First Presbyterian Church, Minnesota Children's Museum and Soldiers Field Veterans Memorial are located within a short walking distance from North Broadway.
 For more information about events and other activities, call the tourist information center.

 Nestled within three hundred acres of park land, this nature centre houses over one hundred mounted animals, a one-thousand-seven-hundred-gallon fish tank, live animals, an indoor bee hive, and a bird watching room.